abordones/proyecto-flp-1/README.md

 # PROJECT N1: Diagnostic survey for depression.

 ## Description
-It is a system for conducting an interview with multivalued responses (with values ranging from 0 to 3) in order to diagnose symptoms or the disease of depression.
+It is a system for conducting an interview with multivalued responses in order to diagnose symptoms of the depression.

 ## Project status
 	Active - On Track.

-- Environment Requirements:
-	"You have a working Go environment."

 ## Installing

 Building this system requires some dependencies, this are required and must be installed separately.

 ### GO
 - all versions of Go for Windows are available on https://golang.google.cn/doc/install
 - Download the Golang according to your system architecture and get go1.19.3 version
 - Execute the downloaded archive file and wherever you want to install this.